openeemeter/eemeter/CONTRIBUTING.md

 ```

 Test configuration can be found in `tox.ini`, `pytest.ini`, and `tests/conftest.py`.

-Travis CI configuration can be found in `.travis.yml`.

 When writing tests using py.test fixtures, place fixtures as close as possible
 to the test functions or classes that call them.